 PEP presents a unique form of self-help training for health professionals which places the responsibility for continuing education on the participants themselves.
 It is cheap, appropriate, practical and does not require a teacher.

 Eduhealthcare is a non-profit organisation based in South Africa.
 It aims to improve health and wellbeing, especially in poor communities, through affordable education for healthcare workers.
-To this end it provides financial support for the development and publishing of the EBW Healthcare series.
+To this end it provides financial support for the development and publishing of the Bettercare series.

 The Desmond Tutu HIV Foundation